Q: Do I need to book a time to play? What does it cost to play?

 A: The best sources of disc golf discs in Calgary are:

-They both carry a full line of discs from most of the major companies.
+They all carry a full line of discs from most of the major companies.

 The CDGC also organizes occasional disc swap events where members buy, sell and trade discs.
 They’re a great opportunity to pick up some bargains.